mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/accessing_the_project.md

 ### Editor

-This topic is also explained on the Specific Languages blog: [How to get the current MPS project from within the editor](https://specificlanguages.com/posts/how-to-get-current-project-from-editor/).
+This topic is also explained in [How to get the current MPS project from within the editor](https://specificlanguages.com/posts/how-to-get-current-project-from-editor/){{ blog('sl') }}.
 Components in the IntelliJ platform can implement the interface [DataProvider](http://127.0.0.1:63320/node?ref=498d89d2-c2e9-11e2-ad49-6cf049e62fe5%2Fjava%3Acom.intellij.openapi.actionSystem%28MPS.IDEA%2F%29%2F%7EDataProvider) to provide data that you can access through the [DataManager](http://127.0.0.1:63320/node?ref=498d89d2-c2e9-11e2-ad49-6cf049e62fe5%2Fjava%3Acom.intellij.ide%28MPS.IDEA%2F%29%2F%7EDataManager) class.
 A typical data provider is the editor component.
 Actions also support the DataManager:

 ```java